Andre601/Andre601/README.md

 I'm also the creator of [\*Purr\*][purr], a Discord bot on more than 35k Servers (And still counting).

 ## :file_folder: Projects
-You can find a selection of Projects I either maintain or contribute towards below.
+You can find a selection of Projects I either maintain or contribute towards in the pinned section below this Readme.

 ## :bar_chart: Statistics
 ![stats]